jlfaucher/executor5-bulk/main/trunk/platform/unix/macos/install/Readme_ooRexx.txt

 rexx /Applications/ooRexx5/share/ooRexx/samples/rexxcps (benchmark)

-7. To uninstall just drag the folder /ooRexx5 in /Applications to the garbage bin and remove the export line from .bash_profile or .zshrc.
+7. To uninstall just drag the "App"/folder ooRexx5 in /Applications to the garbage bin and remove the export line from .bash_profile or .zshrc.

 NOTE: .bash_profile and .zshrc are invisible files that resides in each users